erilu/R-for-data-science-walkthrough/r4ds_chapters4-6_walkthrough.md

 4.4 Practice
 ------------

-1. Why does this code not work?
+1.Why does this code not work?

 ``` r
 my_variable <- 10